-In addition to developing the once daily SC injectable formulation of setmelanotide that we will use in all planned future clinical trials, we have developed compelling preclinical data with a once weekly slow release formulation, and we are rapidly moving this latter formulation forward.
+In addition to developing the once daily SC injectable formulation of setmelanotide that we will use in all planned future clinical trials, in collaboration with Camurus AB, or Camurus, we have developed compelling preclinical data with a once weekly slow release formulation, and we are rapidly moving this latter formulation forward.
 We will likely proceed to pharmacokinetic trials of this formulation in the next one to two years.